Analysis | Don’t Count on Higher Rates to Stall the Housing Market

 But housing isn’t like another asset; it’s burdened with considerable transaction costs.
 That means that prices can be quite slow to respond to changes in interest rates — if they respond at all.
 They’re “sticky,” though some economists prefer the language of physics, trading stickiness for “inertia.”

-Evidence for this comes from a recent study by the Bank of International Settlements that looked at historical data on the relationship between home prices and nominal short-term rates.
+Evidence for this comes from a recent study by the Bank for International Settlements that looked at historical data on the relationship between home prices and nominal short-term rates.
 It found that a 1% decline in nominal short-term rates led to a 5% increase in housing prices.

 But it took three years for that to happen.
 “The empirical relationship between changes in interest rates and real house prices,” the authors observed with considerable understatement, “might therefore not be as straightforward as implied by simple models.”